 K2 Winter Teams

-The groups that are attempting a K2 summit in winter this year are made up of some of the most experienced and well known mountaineers on earth.
-There are four team (one more didn’t come) and over 100 people on the mountain around base camp at this time.
+The groups that are attempting a K2 summit in winter this year are made up of some of the most experienced and well-known mountaineers on earth.
+There are four teams (one more didn’t come) and over 100 people on the mountain around base camp at this time.